1. Pac-ManTM to TaqMan

-#1: Applied Biosystems™ TaqMan® Assays were originally named after the 1980’s video game Pac-Man.
-Pac-Man was created by Japanese video game designer Toru Iwatani and became incredibly popular after its introduction to the US.
-In the original paper describing TaqMan technology, the authors noticed that the exonuclease activity of the Taqpolymerase had similarities to the classic Pac-Man game.
+Originally, Applied Biosystems™ TaqMan™ Assays were named after the 1980s Pac-Man™ video game.
+The Pac-Man video game was created by Japanese video game designer Toru Iwatani and became incredibly popular after its introduction to the United States.
+In the original paper describing TaqMan technology, the authors noticed that the exonuclease activity of Taq polymerase had similarities to the Pac-Man game.
 When Taq polymerase reaches a probe, it chews it to bits as it is creating a new amplicon; this causes the reporter and quencher components of the probe to become physically separated.
 As a result, fluorescence increases proportionally with the doubling of product.

 All TaqMan probes contain three components:

 - On the 5’ end: fluorescent reporter dye

 - On the 3’ end: nonfluorescent quencher (NFQ)

 - Also on the 3’ end (attached to NFQ): minor groove binder (MGB)